-Johannes: Zielpuls already has a very progressive organizational structure and culture.
-Especially when it comes to the culture of communication and interaction, one or the other rule - which often seems overly strict to us - is not as necessary as it might be in the case of some other companies.
+Johannes: Zielpuls already has a very progressive organisational structure and culture.
+Especially when it comes to the culture of communication and interaction, some rules - which often seem overly strict to us - are not as necessary as they might be in the case of some other companies.
 Nor do we have departmental silo thinking, but rather flat hierarchies.
 The challenge with Zielpuls lies in the fact that we want to find a way to implement systemic organisational development based on our growth model, because individual people can no longer hold all the threads together.

-Katrin: I find it horrible when false status symbols are cultivated in companies, as we unfortunately see in some cases with our customers.
-Often the most stressed are the most respected, Busyness is a status symbol - especially for executives.
-I.e. those whose calendars are filled up, those with the most unread mails in their inbox, those who send mails after 9 p.m., those who constantly answer the phone during a conversation and start conversations with third parties.
-A catastrophic approach, I think - absolutely pseudo-efficient.
-I'm convinced that an employee who knows what he's doing, why he's doing it, and that likes getting up in the morning loving his job, works a lot more efficiently than someone you put to work until he can't do it anymore.
+I'm convinced that an employee who knows what he's doing, why he's doing it, and likes getting up in the morning loving his job, works a lot more efficiently than someone you put to work until he can't do it anymore.
 In order to avoid this and still be able to achieve top performance, companies have to allow an employee to find his or her way around.
 Modern companies should show courage and invest in a system such as Holacracy, which allows employee orientation in a set of rules that is equally transparent for all.

 Many thanks to Katrin and Johannes for sharing your experiences with Holacracy with us!